 High-End #1 (outside Old Town): Hotel Dubrovnik Palace

 For a top-notch stay in Dubrovnik, Hotel Dubrovnik Palace offers luxury right on the water, with views to match.
 It’s about 4km from the Old Town, so it’s a quieter escape from the city’s bustle.
-Perfect for unwinding after a day of exploring, with easy access to the coastline and the kind of service you’d expect from a 5-star.
+Perfect for unwinding after a day of exploring, with easy access to the coastline and the kind of service you’d expect from a 5-star hotel.

 High-End #2 (inside Old Town): Stayeva 11

 Stayeva 11 is a fantastic high-end choice for those wanting to stay within the heart of Dubrovnik's Old Town.
 Nestled just steps from the Stradun Promenade and Dubrovnik Cathedral, this spot is perfect for immersing yourself in the city’s UNESCO-protected charm.
-With cozy touches like a kitchenette and a seating area, plus family-friendly amenities and stellar views of the city, it’s a great option for travellers looking to combine comfort with unbeatable location.
+With cosy touches like a kitchenette and a seating area, plus family-friendly amenities and stellar views of the city, it’s a great option for travellers looking to combine comfort with unbeatable location.

 Things to Know While Planning Your Trip to Dubrovnik